AndreWohnsland/CocktailBerry/docs/setup.md

 $$ \dot{V}_{new} = \dot{V}_{old} \cdot \dfrac{V_{expectation}}{V_{output}} $$

+I usually do a mix of the different volumes, add them together and check if the scale shows the same amount at each pump.

 ## Cleaning the Machine

 CocktailBerry has a build in cleaning function for cleaning at the end of a party.